Nosphorus/atlassian/README.md

 Notes:

-Data persisted on the  named volumes, to see them:
+Data persists on named volumes, use the code below to view them:

        $ docker volume ls